harsh3401/Plantopia/README.md

 - Clone this repository
 - Open command line in the cloned folder,

-  - To install dependencies, run `npm install`
+  - To create a virtual environment, run `virtualenv venv` and activate it by running `./Scripts/activate `.

+  - To install the requirements, First navigate to the virtual environment folder by using `cd venv`, then install the requirements by running `pip install -r requirements.txt`.

+  - Then go to the `.env` file and change the authentication id.

+  - Then run the voila server by using `voila --Voila.tornado_settings="{'headers':{'Content-Security-Policy':\"frame-ancestors 'self' http://127.0.0.1:5000\"}}"` command.

+  - Then navigate to the root folder by using `cd ..` command.

   - To run the application for development,

-    - then run `npm start` in the client folder to start the app
+    - then run `python run.py` to start the web app.

-- Open [localhost:3000](localhost:3000) in the browser
+- Open [localhost:5000](localhost:5000) in the browser to view the web app.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#-built-using-a-name--built_usinga)